stella-ocker/scattering-horizons/README.md

 # Scattering Horizons

-This repository provides Python scripts that simulate the DM and scattering time (in ms at 1 GHz) contributions from galaxies along FRB lines-of-sight (LOSs), including nearby galaxies in the Gravitational Wave Catalog (GWGC), more distant intervening galaxies (modeled statistically using a halo mass function), and FRB host galaxies.
+This repository provides Python scripts that simulate the DM and scattering time (in ms at 1 GHz) contributions from galaxies along FRB lines-of-sight (LOSs), including nearby galaxies in the Gravitational Wave Galaxy Catalog (GWGC), more distant intervening galaxies (modeled statistically using a halo mass function), and FRB host galaxies.
 The Milky Way can be modeled separately using NE2001 or YMW16 and an electron density prescription for the Galactic halo.
 Please cite [Ocker et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022ApJ...934...71O/abstract) for use of this repository.
 A complete description of the methods can be found in the paper.

 ## Dependencies and Installation